Ultimate Guide to Real Estate Website Conversion Marketing

 Further, we see that highly-trafficked sites with extremely high property costs often have much lower conversion rates as people have no real purchase intent, but are interested in browsing the properties.

-We’d explored the spotlight currently on online tools in above chapter Use These Tools, but it’s important to note the following.
-The industry has been relatively stagnant over the past 20 years, but with the worldwide COVID-19 pandemic, online tool innovation and ways of working have been radically transformed.
+We’d explored the spotlight currently on AI tools in above chapter Use These AI Tools, but it’s important to note the following.
+The industry has been relatively stagnant over the past 20 years, but with the emergence of AI models such as ChatGPT, Llama and Gemini, AI tool innovation and ways of working have been radically transformed.

 Mortgage rates globally, especially in Europe and US, remained low in 2021 and are predicted to remain low until gradual recovery in 2024.
 Even in Asia, cheaper rates seen in 2020 persisted well into 2021 but in contrast to Europe and US, real estate markets in Asia Pacific are already bouncing back in 2022, setting the region up in outlook to actually lead global growth.